gregstoll/usStateMap/README.md

   - `hidePlay?: boolean`
      Whether to hide the Play/Stop button and speed controls.
 Default is to show them.
+  - `initialSpeed?: DateSpeedSliderEnum`
+     The initial speed of the slider.
+Default is `Normal`
+  - `cssProps?: React.CSSProperties`
+     CSS properties to apply to the div containing the slider.
+Default is `{width: 500}`

 ## TickDateRange
 Represents a date range of a tick on the slider.